solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

 The `Proposal.sol` file contains a set of functions that all governance models inherit.
-There are three governance models bravo, multisig, timelock already implemented in the repo.
-To create a Proposal compatible with FPS, you can inherit one of the governance models, such as `MultisigProposal.sol,` and override the needed functions, or you can create a new governance model in your repository that inherits the `Proposal` contract and then a proposal can be created using this new governance model.
-Following is the list of functions:
+There are three governance models: Bravo, Multisig and Timelock already implemented in the example repository.
+To create a Proposal with FPS, you can inherit one of the governance types, such as `MultisigProposal.sol,` and override the needed functions.
+Alternatively, you can create a new governance model in your repository that inherits the `Proposal` contract and then a proposal can be created using a newly formed governance model not already inside the repo.
+The following is a list of functions all proposals must implement:

 -   `function description() public` Override this function to define the proposal description.
-This function should be overriden at the final proposal level.
+This function should be overridden at the final proposal level.

 -   `function getCalldata() public`: Retrieves any generated governance proposal calldata.
 This function should be overriden at the final proposal level.